-Oyster Shell Recycling for the future
+Oyster Shell Recycling for the Future

 Coastal Caterers works with the South Carolina Department of Natural Resources to recycle oyster shells from our oyster roasts.
 The shells can then be planted back into the salt marsh.
 A single oyster can filter 8 to 10 gallons of water a day.
-Also, recycling oysters shells helps to provide a habitat for new oysters to grow.
+Also, recycling oyster shells helps to provide a habitat for new oysters to grow.
 Oyster reefs created by replanting oyster shells help to prevent erosion and create new habits for small fish and crabs, which provides foraging opportunities for larger game fish.

-After an oyster roast, shells can be drop off at one of the many shell recycling locations provided by the SCDNR.
-Once the oyster shell is recycled they are taken to be bleached out by the sun.
+After an oyster roast, shells can be dropped off at one of the many shell recycling locations provided by the SCDNR.
+Once the oyster shell is recycled, it is taken to bleached out by the sun.
 This natural bleaching process usually takes a couple of months.
-Bleaching ensures that no harmful bacteria are on the oyster shells before being put back in the water.
+Bleaching ensures no harmful bacteria are on the oyster shells before being put back in the water.